florianhofhammer/cs629-project/softcore/README.md

 to run a simulation with your file.
 Omitting the `MEM=` parameter defaults to using the image from the `guest/` directory in the root of the repository.

+Similarly, `build.vcu108`, for example, can be used to build for the FPGA `VCU108`.
+The argument is passed directly to `connectal`, where you can check the list of supported boards.

 ## Structure

 The project is set up to use `Controller.bsv` as the top hardware interface, and